 - 3.1 Whilst the Board ultimately determines its own Topics, suggestions for Topics to be considered may also come from a variety of other sources in addition to Members of the Board themselves.
-This may include members of the Council's Executive, other non-Executive Members, officers, the public, partner and other organisations, performance data and inspections. - 3.2 Prior to determining the Board's preferred Topic, the PPB may wish to take soundings from relevant Executive Board portfolio holders, the shadow Health & Well Being Board and other key partners. - 3.3 A meeting took place with members of the Board and representatives from the Halton Clinical Commissioning Group on 31st October 2012 to discuss the priorities for the Communities Directorate Business Plan
+This may include members of the Council's Executive, other non-Executive Members, officers, the public, partner and other organisations, performance data and inspections. - 3.2 Prior to determining the Board's preferred Topic, the PPB may wish to take soundings from relevant Executive Board portfolio holders, the Health & Well Being Board and other key partners. - 3.3 In previous year's scrutiny topics have included :-